Compact Hermitian Young Projection Operators: Hermitian Young projection operators

 where the $j$-indices act on an element of $\Lin{\Pow{m}}$ via index contraction.
 The scalar product $\langle u,Pw\rangle$ will then be given by

-The adjoint of $P$, $P^{\dagger}$ is defined to be the object such that relation~\eqref{eq:HermitianConjugateDef} holds.
-Thus, $P^{\dagger}$ acts on the dual space, $P^{\dagger}:\Lin{\DPow{m}}\rightarrow\Lin{\DPow{m}}$, which again means that it has $m$ upper and $m$ lower indices , but now the $j$ indices act on the element of $\Lin{\DPow{m}}$,
+The adjoint $P^{\dagger}$ of $P$ is defined to be the object such that relation~\eqref{eq:HermitianConjugateDef} holds.
+Thus, $P^{\dagger}$ acts on the dual space, $P^{\dagger}:\Lin{\DPow{m}}\rightarrow\Lin{\DPow{m}}$, which again means that it has $m$ upper and $m$ lower indices, but now the $j$-indices act on the element of $\Lin{\DPow{m}}$,

-It should be noted that once again, the raising and lowering of indices induces a complex conjugation of the tensor components, as we have already seen for $u$ in~\eqref{eq:uHC}\footnote{The projection operators considered in this paper are real and thus remain unaffected by complex conjugation.
-This is no longer true for group elements or representations.}.
-The same caveat applies to the associated birdtrack diagrams in which we have to mirror the operator about its vertical axis:
+It should be noted that once again, the raising and lowering of indices induces a complex conjugation of the tensor components, as we have already seen for $u$ in~\eqref{eq:uHC}.\footnote{The projection operators considered in this paper are real and thus remain unaffected by complex conjugation.
+This is no longer true for group elements or representations.} The same caveat applies to the associated birdtrack diagrams in which we have to mirror the operator about its vertical axis and reverse the direction of the arrows:

 This results in all contracted index lines lining up correctly.
 For example, \ytableausetup {mathmode, boxsize=0.7em}

 Therefore,